nickberliner1/transaction-dashboard/NickNotes.md

 - There should be an `.env` file to save the API urls
 - Restrict CORS origins to trusted domains in production and avoid using wildcard * for credentials
 - Use environment variables to switch CORS settings between development and production
-- Add more tests and separated them into specific folders
+- Add more tests and separate them into specific folders
 - Paginate the transactions
 - Use a state management library like Redux
 - Add a Docker file